R-AI-R — Resilience AI Readiness

 R-AI-R

-A minimal, public and reproducible standard for testing AI resilience against instruction/data confusion.
+A minimal, public and reproducible standard for testing AI resilience against adaptive business-safety perturbations.